InnoFang/code-counter/README.md

 ## Quick Start

-Switch to any code directory (e.g. `code-counter`), and enter follow command:
+Switch to any code directory (e.g. `code-counter`), and enter the following command:

 ```shell
 $ codecount .